andreaspts/DL_REC_vs_DEEP_and_CONVNN_on_TEMPERATURE_SERIES/report.md

 Non-trainable params: 0
 ```

-Nect, we set up bidirectional GRU with one layer.
+Next, we set up a bidirectional GRU with one layer.
 For a problem such as temperature prediction, information coming
 from the reversed direction cannot have a major impact as the temperature is effected by the recent past as we know.
 So we do not
 expect much gains from such an architecture here.
 The bidirectionality is introduced via "model.add(keras.layers.Bidirectional(keras.layers.GRU(32),..." where the first GRU is argument to the Bidirectional section.